mmomtchev/Forez/README.md

 His third marriage is to Princess Mahault (Matilda) of Courtenay, countess of Nevers.
 Princess Mahault is 38 years old and this marriage produces one daughter.
 It is mostly political, as it allows to merge the two counties - Forez and Nevers - creating a very large feudal domain - and making Guy IV one of the most prominent French counts.

-According to [11], page 141, Guy IV of Forez would sometimes sign acts as Guy of Nevers (*try to find a more accurate, peer-reviewed reference for this fact than 11*).

 #### Personality

-The only account of the personality of Guy IV that has reached us comes from the King Louis himself ([11], page 133 *try to find the original source*).
-It was the King who arranged the marriage between Guy IV and Princess Mahault - because he considered that his blunt and direct personality would make a perfect match for the strong-willed Mahault who had a reputation for being a difficult wife.
-Mahault, a remarkable woman and a very significant character of her era, was one of the very few women who had taken part in a crusade herself - she had been in the Holy Land as part of the Fifth Crusade.
-The blessing of the King was very important, since this marriage between two powerful nobles had significant implications for the power status-quo in France, creating a new very powerful count.
-This description of Guy IV's personality is consistent with that of a military commander and not a court player or a diplomat.
+The account of the personality of Guy IV in [11], although logical, does not seem to be based on any written primary sources ([11], page 133).
+The account of his marriage to Mahault is mostly fictional.
+The marriage had been arranged by Lord Humbert of Beaujeu ([4], page 221).
+Mahault, a remarkable woman and a very prominent character of her era, was one of the very few women who had taken part in a crusade herself - she had been in the Holy Land as part of the Fifth Crusade.
+A marriage between two powerful counts surely needed some kind of approval by the King of France, since it had significant implications for the power balance in France, creating a new very powerful count.

 #### Feudal wars of 1229